yasin-uzun/MethylPipe.1.0/README.md

 SINBAD is currently a Beta version under testing and development.
 Not all functionalities are implemented at the moment and is being updated.

+NOTE: SINBAD 0.1 is tested on single ended snmC-Seq data.

 ## System requirements
 R 3.6.0 or later version is required for installation.